cochranfilms/CourseCreatorAcademy/docs/FIRESTORE-INDEX-SETUP.md

 ## Required Composite Indexes

-Your application requires two composite indexes for optimal performance.
+Your application requires composite indexes for optimal performance.
 The code includes fallbacks if indexes don't exist, but creating them will improve performance.

 ### 1. Opportunities Index